astronomer/docs/learn/dynamically-generating-dags.md

 :::tip

 You can use [dynamic task mapping](dynamic-tasks.md) to write DAGs that dynamically generate parallel tasks at runtime.
-Dynamic task mapping is a first-class Airflow feature, and is suitable for many dynamic use cases.
-Due to its higher degree of support and stability, we recommend exploring dynamic task mapping for your use case before implementing the dynamic DAG generation methods described in this guide.
+Dynamic task mapping is a first-class Airflow feature, and suitable for many dynamic use cases.
+Due to its higher degree of support and stability, Astronomer recommends exploring dynamic task mapping for your use case before implementing the dynamic DAG generation methods described in this guide.

 :::